 - At least ten days have elapsed since the date of death; and

-- There is no appointment of a personal representative pending in this district or any other state.
+- There is no appointment of a personal representative pending in this district or any other state

-If you need assistance with the estate administration, please contact Reams & Reams at (970)-242-7847.
+If you need assistance with the estate administration, please contact the Estate Attorneys at Reams & Reams, (970)-242-7847.

 The material presented on this site is included with the understanding and agreement that Reams & Reams is not engaged giving legal advice by posting material on this website.
 The services of a competent professional should be sought if legal or other specific expert assistance is required.
 Further, the firm does not wish to represent anyone desiring representation based upon viewing this website in any state or jurisdiction where this website fails to comply with all laws and ethical rules.
 The firm is also only licensed to practice in the State of Colorado.
 Any material presented on this site may be different or incorrect in another state.
 Please consult any attorney before using any of this information.